j-manli/j-manli.github.io/investigations/emberforge-source-code-theft.md

 ### 1. Initial Access and First Malicious Execution

-The opening brief indicated that Lisa Martin observed unusual behavior after opening content from her desktop.
-To test that lead, process creation events for `user_s == "lmartin"` were reviewed first.
+The opening brief pointed to Lisa Martin’s workstation as the likely starting point, so that was the first place to anchor the timeline.
+To test that lead, I started with process creation events for `user_s == "lmartin"`.

 ```kusto
 EmberForgeX_CL